 Off screen, Waltz spent a portion of 2013 directing his first opera, Richard

-Strauss' "Der Rosenkavarlier".
+Strauss' DER ROSENKAVARLIER.
 His production premiered in December 2013 at

 the Vlaamse Opera in Antwerp with musical direction by Dmitri Jurowski and

 Philipp Pointner.
-The comic opera follows the romantic desperation of two couples in
+The comic opera follows the romantic desperation of two

-decades.
-His motion picture credits include Gun Shy, the Berlin Film Festival
+three decades.
+His motion picture credits include GUN-SHY, the Berlin Film